nickrosh/nickrosh/README.md

 # Hi, I'm Nick

-- Currently working in ML development and deployment
+- Currently working in ML development and deployment of Large Language Models

-- I do Fullstack Freelancing with FastAPI, Django, React, NodeJS, etc.

 - IoT & Electronics on the Weekends (Check out my business card, it pulls electricity from the air!)